Four Regional Ground Beef Dishes

 - While constantly stirring the pan, pour stock slowly into the pan.

-- Continue to stir and add in chickpeas and tomato juice; stir until boiling just above simmer, then boil for 15 minutes with an occasional stir.
+- Continue to stir and add in chickpeas and tomato juice; then stir until boiling just above simmer, then boil for 15 minutes with an occasional stir.

 - When thick, add frozen peas, diced tomatoes, salt to taste, and chili paste.